hbahadirsahin/go-grpc-basic-url-parser/README.md

 ## Update 19.12.2018

 - [x] Server code will take "-port" as input argument/parameter
 - [x] A basic parser function is implemented to parse text "content" of "Medium Blog" pages.
-Again, since all pages are different, and I can't find a way to parse them all with a basic function, this function will be updated with 3-4 different page cases.
+Again, since all pages are different, and I can't find a way to parse them all with a unified method, this function will be updated with 3-4 different page cases at most (and will return empty content for the rest).

 ## Update 18.12.2018